yugr/Lalambda/21/talk.md

     * need to perform manual actions to explore system behavior
   * Run all apps in `/bin` and `/usr/bin`
     * without params, with `--help`, with `--version`
-    * automatic but coverage is low (only tests initialization code, at best)
+    * automatic but coverage is low (tests initialization code, at best)

 ---